apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 ### Testing
-* Running `python3 compare_simulators.py ./tests` will test the simulator against Cirq's simulator on the following 14 programs:
+* Running `python3 compare_simulators.py ./tests` will test the simulator against Cirq's simulator on the following 14 programs in the `/tests/` directory:

 | Circuit                | Qubits | Lines |
 |------------------------|-------:|------:|